It is the task of the person on duty to check the NOTCam temperature

-During storage NOTCam is kept cold by the PTR and regular LN2 fillings (typically every 3-5 days).
-Email warnings will be sent when the detector temperature reaches above -192 degrees.
+During storage NOTCam is kept cold by the PTR and regular LN2 fillings whenever needed.
+Email warnings will be sent out to staff when the detector temperature reaches above -192 degrees.
 Then it is time to fill it.
 This limit has been set very conservatively.
 If the PTR works well, you have plenty of time before anything becomes urgent, and you can typically wait until the next